kln12/Interview_questions/python.md

 else:
     print(f"{num} is not even.")

-2.How to take a backup of a file, write a script?
+**2.How to take a backup of a file, write a script?
-Answer:import shutil
+Answer**:import shutil
 from datetime import datetime

 def backup_file(file_path):